How I Increased My Productivity By Doing Less

 Fewer distractions, mean I can focus more when I’m working.
 And then I’m infinitely more productive.

-I’m even starting to do crazy things like leave my phone at home when I take my kids to the park.
+I’m even starting to do crazy things like leaving my phone at home when I take my kids to the park.
 It wasn’t easy at first, but removing the temptation to check social media is freeing and good for my health and my relationships.

 I GET OUT OF THE HOUSE